janegca/fem-challenges/08-slider/README.md

 - layouts: Mobile: 375px, Desktop: 1440px
 - full page layouts with 3 background graphics
   - pattern-curve.svg for page - fixed bottom, left for all screen sizes
-  - pattern-bg.svg for the image bg - covers for all screen sizes
+  - pattern-bg.svg for the image bg - cover for all screen sizes
   - pattern-quotes.svg for the blockquote (use ::before ?)
     - centered top for mobile
     - offset from top, left edge on desktop